eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 be controlled by sufficiently restricting the signature of overloaded declarations.
 And overloading also maps bady to the JVM because generic types are erased from signatures.
-But again, there are potential workarounds for this problem.
+But there are potential workarounds for this problem, too.

 The are really two main reasons why overloading doesn't make much sense in Ceylon:

-1. support for union types and sequenced parameters (varargs) make overloading unnecessary, and
+1. support for union types, default arguments, and sequenced parameters (varargs) make overloading unnecessary, and
 2. method references to overloaded declarations are ambiguous.

 Nevertheless, for interoperability, we _are_ going to need